tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - In digital time and space, with open access and frequent communication, the perfunctory principles of corporate activity have largely broken down and been replaced by the basic principles of human relations.
   - Your first task remains the business of humanity

-# How to approach arguments
-- instead, approach with an open-minded view: "I may be wrong; I often am.
-And if I'm wrong, I want to change and be right.
-Let's discuss the facts."
-- praise the other person for a trait that will help resolve the argument - like their patience, open-mindedness, fairness, and receptivity to new facts.
-- understand that the other person has a valid view of the situation.
-Your job is to understand what led them to believe what they believe.
-- express sympathy for their situation.
-"You have the absolute right to be upset.
-If I were in your shoes, I would be too"
-- show respect for the other person's opinions.
-Never say, "You're wrong."
-  - listen first.
-Give your opponents a chance to talk through.
-Do NOT interrupt as they're speaking.
-- ask people where they feel the problems are.
-Ask for their opinions on how best to proceed.
-Ask lots of questions instead of stating commands.
-- the only way to get the best out of an argument is to avoid it.
-- look for areas of agreement.
-Try to build bridges of understanding.
-Talk about common goals and what you agree on.
-- let the other person feel that the idea is his or her.
-- emphasize how your position serves the other person's interests and incentives.
-- if you're wrong, admit it quickly and emphatically
-- the only way to get the best out of an argument is to avoid it.
-- anyone who takes the time to disagree with you is interested in the same things as you are.
-Think of them as people who want to help you.
-- poop sandwich method
-  - bread: sincere appreciation
-  - poop: bad news
-  - bread: a compliment.
-- how to keep a disagreement from being an argument
-  - Welcome the disagreement
-  - distrust your first instinctive impression
-  - control your thoughts/temper.
-You can measure a person by what makes him/her angry.
-Little people get angry over little things.
-Big people are undisturbed and keep cool
-  - listen first
-  - look for areas of agreement
-  - thanks your opponents sincerely for their interest
-  - postpone action to give both sides time to think through the problem.

-# How to give feedback
-- talk about your own related mistakes
-- call attention to people's mistakes indirectly
-- ask questions instead of giving orders
-- give the person a fine reputation to live up to.
-Act as though the trait were already one of his/her outstanding characteristics.
-- let the other people save face.
-- be "hearty in your approbation and lavish in your praise".
-- be specific with your compliments and don't give everyone the same compliments.
-- Use encouragement.
-Make the fault seem easy to correct.
-- frame the improvement in terms of the person's own interests.

 # Quotes
 "Criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself.
 Criticism is dangerous, because it wounds a person's precious pride, hurts his sense of importance, and arouses resentment. ...
 Any fool can criticize, condemn and complain - and most fools do.
 But it takes character and self-control to be understanding and forgiving"